neumino/neumino.github.io/movies.md

-### Final Account
+### Drunk Bus
-*Released on 2021-05-21, vote average 8*
+*Released on 2021-05-21, vote average 5*

-A depiction of the last living generation of German participants in Adolf Hitler’s Third Reich.
+A directionless, young campus bus driver and a punk rock Samoan security guard named Pineapple form an unlikely kinship as they navigate the unpredictable late shift shit show known as the &#34;drunk bus.&#34; Together, they break out of their endless loop and into a world of uncertainty, excitement and incredibly poor decision-making.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/qobRIgAyQiY?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/gu1MtdMRFTs?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>